cariad/rolumns/docs/source/cook-book/flat.rst

 Result
 ------

-Each object returned by the *rows* iterator represents a row in a table, and each row is a list of its columns.
+Each object yielded by the :code:`rows` iterator represents a row in a table, and each row is a list of its cells:

 .. testoutput::
    :options: +NORMALIZE_WHITESPACE